learn-co-curriculum/phrg-graphql-queries-part-two/README.md

 # Overfetching Queries

-Chances are that in the last lesson you overfetched from the pokemon database.
+Chances are in the last lesson you overfetched from the pokemon database.
 If not, good for you!
-Nevertheless, its good to recognize that GraphQL queries should only request what is needed and nothing more.
+Nevertheless, it is good to recognize that GraphQL queries should only request what is needed and nothing more.
 When more than is needed is queried, it is called overfetching, and it is taxing on your database and response time.

 For this lesson, we need to build GraphQL queries that **only** request what is asked for and nothing more.